-EUROAVIA is an international student association with several Local Groups across Europe that work according to the EUROAVIA spirit, a set of common values based upon hard work, innovation, cultural awareness, team work and international networking.
-These local groups are called Affiliated Societies and to become part of EUROAVIA and take advantage of its network you need to become member of one of them.
+EUROAVIA is an international student association with several Local Groups across Europe that work according to the EUROAVIA spirit, a set of common values based upon hard work, innovation, cultural awareness, teamwork and international networking.
+These local groups are called Affiliated Societies and to become part of EUROAVIA and take advantage of its network you need to become a member of one of them.

 "What happens if there is no Affiliated Society in the city where I'm studying?"

 It's simple: you can create your own Affiliated Society!
 If you are already in an existing organisation or you know a group of people who share the same spirit, goals and interests of EUROAVIA, then you should definitely consider joining us.

 "Why should some organisation want to join EUROAVIA and establish a new Affiliated Society?"